Jessi-777/Jessi-777/README.md

 - I trust and honor my team / collaborators.
 No matter how stuck an engineer is, never put them down.
 Teach, guide or mentor, Always lift up the             people.

-- Software Engineers know how serious they need to becareful with sensative data. 💯
+- Software Engineers know how `Serious` they need to becareful with `sensative data`. 💯

 # Communication